Support Our Mission

 Our Mission & Why It Matters

-Jockey Hollow is a place of resilience, sacrifice, and American history.
-In the winter of 1779–1780, more than 10,000 Continental Army soldiers endured the harshest winter of the 18th century here—longer and colder than Valley Forge.
-Their story of perseverance and unity deserves to be remembered by generations to come.
-Your support ensures these stories are preserved, interpreted, and experienced by every visitor.
+Jockey Hollow is a place of resilience, sacrifice, and unity.
+During the winter of 1779–1780, more than 10,000 Continental Army soldiers endured the harshest winter of the 18th century here—longer and colder than Valley Forge.

 What We’ve Achieved So Far

-Thanks to community support and our partnership with the National Park Service, we’ve already invested $1.8 million into improvements at Jockey Hollow, including:
+Thanks to generous donors and our partnership with the National Park Service, more than $1.8 million has already been invested in meaningful improvements at Jockey Hollow, including:

 • Comprehensive internal signage across the park

-• Installed an information monitor inside Jockey Hollow Visitor's Center
+• A new information monitor inside the Jockey Hollow Visitor Center

-• Replaced rotted fence with an historically accurate custom fence at the Wick Garden
+• Historically accurate fencing at the Wick Garden

-• Providing ongoing horticultural care in the Wick Apple Orchard
+• Ongoing horticultural care in the Wick Apple Orchard

 • Restoration and maintenance of 27 miles of historic trails